 The team has just carried out the first clinical trial to examine the impact of the fish oils on the skin immunity of volunteers.
 Led by Professor Lesley Rhodes, Professor of Experimental Dermatology from the Photobiology Unit Dermatology Centre at the University, the study analysed the effect of taking omega-3 on 79 healthy volunteers.

-Results of the study, funded by the Association for International Cancer Research, found that taking a regular dose of fish oils boosted skin immunity to sunlight.
+Results of the study, funded by the Association for International Cancer Research (renamed to Worldwide Cancer Research in 2015), found that taking a regular dose of fish oils boosted skin immunity to sunlight.
 Specifically, it also reduced sunlight-induced suppression of the immune system, known as immunosuppression, which affects the body’s ability to fight skin cancer and infection.
 The findings have been published in The American Journal of Clinical Nutrition this month.